HMS Betty (1695)

 HMS Betty was purchased on 24 April 1695.
 She was previously a privateer at Bristol in British service.
 After commissioning she went to the West Indies on trade protection duties.
-She was captured by the French while returning in 1695, however was retaken in 1696 by the British.
-She was again commissioned in British service and served in the Mediterranean, Guinea and did surveying work off Ireland.
+She was captured by the French while returning in 1695, but was retaken in 1696 by the British.
+She was again commissioned in British service and served in the Mediterranean, Guinea and carried out surveying work off Ireland.
 She was sold in 1702.

-Betty was the only named vessel in the English and Royal Navy.
+Betty was the only vessel of that name in the English and Royal Navy.

-Construction and Specifications
+Construction and specifications

 She was purchased on 26 April 1695 as a privateer at Bristol in British service.
 She was established into the Royal Navy on 29 April 1695.
 Her dimensions were a gundeck of 109 ft 0 in with a keel of 88 ft 0 in for tonnage calculation with a breadth of 28 ft 8 in and a depth of hold of 10 ft 6 in.
 Her builder's measure tonnage was calculated as 38462/94 tons (burthen).

 The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
 The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
 The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.

-Commissioned Service
+Commissioned service

-She was commissioned in 1695 under the command of Captain James Powell, RN for service in the West Indies.
-She was captured by a French 30-gun privateer while defending a homebound convoy on 14 August 1695 during which Captain Powell was killed along with 18 members of the crew with 14 wounded.
-She was in French hands until 15 February 1696 when she was recaptured by HMS Phoenix and renamed Betty Prize.
-She reverted to her original name and had Commander Thomas Lambert, RN placed in command on 4 March 1696.
-On 20 October Commander Lambert was promoted to captain.
-She was patrolling with a detached squadron under the command of Captain Thomas Harlow when on the 14th of August 1697 the spotted Monsieur de Pontis returning to Brest.
-They gave chase but the French squadron made their escape.
-She was off Lisbon, Portugal with Vice-Admiral Lord Matthew Aylmer's Fleet before proceeding to the Mediterranean for 1698/99 to re-establish the counter piracy terms with the Moors of North Africa by visiting Tunis, Tripoli and Algier.
-On 3 March 1701 Captain Peregrine Bertie, RN took command and sailed to Guinea in Africa, then was doing survey work off Ireland in 1702.
+She was commissioned in 1695 under the command of Captain James Powell, RN, for service in the West Indies.
+She was captured on 14 August 1695 by a French 30-gun privateer while defending a homebound convoy, during which Captain Powell was killed along with 18 members of the crew and 14 wounded.
+She remained in French hands until 15 February 1696 when she was recaptured by HMS Phoenix and renamed Betty Prize.
+She reverted to her original name and Commander Thomas Lambert, RN, was placed in command on 4 March 1696.
+He was promoted to captain on 20 October,.
+She was patrolling with a detached squadron under the command of Captain Thomas Harlow when on 14 August 1697 they spotted Monsieur de Pointis returning to Brest.
+They gave chase but the French squadron escaped.
+She was off Lisbon, Portugal, with Vice-Admiral Lord Matthew Aylmer's Fleet before sailing to the Mediterranean for 1698/99 to re-establish counter-piracy terms with the Moors of North Africa by visiting Tunis, Tripoli and Algier.
+On 3 March 1701, Captain Peregrine Bertie, RN, took command and sailed to Guinea in Africa, then was doing survey work off Ireland in 1702.